Complex Regional Pain Syndrome (CRPS) Specialist Q&A

 While injuries, infections, and trauma to a limb or nerve can cause CRPS, it is unclear how this happens.
 With that being said, the vast majority of CRPS cases are triggered by nerve trauma or injury.

-For more information about CRPS or an appointment with us at Modern Pain Management, we welcome you to call us or schedule an appointment on our website!
+For more information about CRPS or to schedule an appointment with us at Modern Pain Management, we welcome you to call us or schedule an appointment on our website!
 We serve patients from Houston TX, Sugar Land TX, Pearland TX, Jersey Village TX, Missouri City TX, Stafford TX, and Richmond TX.
-Looking forward to serve you!
+Looking forward to serving you!